alphafoobar/jcommon-1.0.1/README.md

 This is a java kata, from a clean coder course.

-A solution in solutions branch.
+A solution in [solution](https://github.com/alphafoobar/jcommon-1.0.1/tree/solution) branch.